 Petition Percentage.
 Members may request a special meeting of the membership for the purpose of removing the entire board or individual directors and the election of new directors in the event the recall is successful.
 The petition must be signed by 5% or more of the membership (Corp.
-Code §7510(e)), meaning persons who are on title.
+Code § 7510(e)).
 The low percentage can lead to abusive recall petitions, which associations can take steps to limit.

 Delivery of Petition.
 Delivery of the properly signed petition to the board is generally addressed in the bylaws.
 If not, personal delivery to any officer, director or managing agent is sufficient to put the board on notice and start the clock running on the board's duty to set a date for the meeting.
 The petition may also be sent by certified mail to any officer, director or managing agent.